 “My roommate has a 1.5 year old Aussie Shepherd who constantly pees inside the house, EVERYDAY.
 She is taken outside every morning, around lunch, every evening, but still pees inside as soon as no one is watching her (even if I am home but in another room, she will pee on the house).
 She does nothing to alert that she needs to go outside.
 How can we train her?”

 Your response to this really depends on your own history with animals.
-If you’re experienced with cats or dogs (especially with the breed in question), you could actively help them train their pet or offer advice.
-If not, you’ll find training guides and videos online to share with your roommate.
-Avoid giving in and cleaning up the mess yourself, as this will just let your roomi think they’re off-the-hook and they could stop taking responsibility altogether.
-Bring the pee or poop to their attention immediately to make sure the pet owner is keeping on top of any potential hygiene issues.
+If you’re experienced with cats or dogs, you can guide them!
+You could actively help them train their pet or offer advice.
+If not, you’ll find training guides and videos online to share with your annoying roommates.
+Avoid giving in and cleaning up the mess yourself.
+This will just let your roomi think they’re off-the-hook and they could stop taking responsibility altogether.
+Bring the pee or poop to their attention immediately.
+And make sure the pet owner is keeping on top of any potential hygiene issues.

 What if the neglect is more serious?

-If you’re witnessing serious animal abuse or if talking things through doesn’t yield the outcome you want, remember that as a cohabitant, you’re in a good position to report neglect.
+The fact that your roommate doesn’t take care of their pets could be a sign of something much worse.
+So, if you’re witnessing serious animal abuse, you need to do something about it.
+If talking things through doesn’t yield the outcome you want, remember that as a cohabitant, you can report neglect.
 Keep a written diary of everything you experience – with dates, times and specific details wherever possible.
-Take photos that show the abuse, such as where the pet is kept and the pet itself, and report animal cruelty to the appropriate organization.
+Take photos that show the abuse.
+For example, take pictures of the pet and where its kept.
+Then report animal cruelty to the appropriate organization.